Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 ### Contrast agent properties

+All properties in this section must be put under the `agent` node, as shown in the [YAML template](installation-pythonconfig.html#python-template).

 #### Logger

 Define the following properties to set logging values.
 If these properties aren't defined, the agent uses the logging values from the Contrast UI.